Suvarnapura Kingdom: History

-Dvaravati period: before 1180
+Before 1180

-The Phraek Si Racha region constitutes a historically significant area whose cultural and political development can be traced back approximately 2,500 years.
-The earliest known reference to a polity in this locality concerns the Duō Miè Kingdom, which appears in Chinese court records as an autonomous realm said to have exercised authority over thirty subordinate states.
-Although not territorially extensive, the kingdom is understood to have supported a substantial population.
-Duō Miè dispatched a tributary mission to the Chinese court in 661 CE during the reign of King Māgha Shili (摩伽失利).
-Thereafter, however, the polity disappears from extant documentary sources.
-It is generally presumed that the region subsequently came under the suzerainty of the Lavo Kingdom during the peak of the Dvaravati cultural sphere between the late 7th and the 8th centuries, as the Northern Chronicle attests to Lavo influence extending as far as Kosambi (โกสัมพี; possibly corresponding to Gān Bì), near present-day Kosamphi Nakhon.
+The Phraek Si Racha region has a settlement history reaching back roughly 2,500 years.
+The earliest recorded polity there is the Duō Miè Kingdom, which appears in Chinese court records as an autonomous realm exercising authority over thirty subordinate states, not territorially extensive but populous.
+Duō Miè sent a tributary mission to the Chinese court in 661 during the reign of Māgha Shili (摩伽失利), after which it disappears from the documentary record.
+The region is generally presumed to have passed under the suzerainty of the Lavo Kingdom during the height of the Dvaravati sphere between the late 7th and 8th centuries, the Northern Chronicle attesting Lavo influence extending as far as present-day northern Thailand.